 This course surveys influential tragic plays spanning the last 2,500 years from ancient Greece through Elizabethan England and into the contemporary United States.
 Students will consider how these works have helped to shape our contemporary understandings of dramatic tragedy.
-Prerequisite: ENG 102.
+Prerequisite: earned grade of "C-" or better in ENG 101.
 Three credits.